-In this NetApp tutorial, you’ll learn about LUN space reclamation, which is a way that we can make sure that the amount of space used in our LUNs is reported correctly on the ONTAP system.
+In this NetApp training tutorial, you’ll learn about LUN space reclamation, which is a way that we can make sure that the amount of space used in our LUNs is reported correctly on the ONTAP system.
 Scroll down for the video and also text tutorial.

 NetApp LUN Space Reclamation Video Tutorial